Blockstream/lwk/README.md

-# BEWallet
+# Liquid Wallet Kit

-BEWallet is a collection of Rust crates for the Liquid Wallet Kit project.
+Liquid Wallet Kit is a collection of Rust crates for Liquid Wallets.

 The Liquid Wallet Kit project aims to provide an easy solution to use multisig and HWW on the Elements/Liquid network, including the